 Timber-Frame

 A timber-frame foundation is made by constructing a rectangular, wood frame and positioning it on top of a bed of gravel.
 It is very easy to build.
 The shed walls are then built on top of the frame.
 One reason timber-frame foundations are so popular is that it accepts a variety of flooring options.
-For example, the floor space within the frame can be filled with bricks, concrete, gravel, marble chips, or bluestone slabs.
+For example, the floor space within the frame can be filled with bricks, concrete, gravel shed pads, marble chips, or bluestone slabs.
 You can also simply screw down pressure-treated decking.
 Pressure-treated 4x4s, 4x6s, or 6x6s are typically used to make timber frames.
 Half-lap corner joints are used to join the timbers together, or they can also be stacked two or three timbers high and fastened together.
 Structural screws or long landscaping spikes can work well for that.

 Alternatively, 2×8 boards can be used, both for the outer contour and for the inner joists.
 Note that the short internal joists are staggered to facilitate installation.